-Gall: the azalea gall fungus produces airborne spores on the white bloom that develops on the galls.
+Gall: the azalea fungus produces airborne spores on the white bloom that develops on the galls.
 These may lodge and develop in buds in a similar way to the peach leaf curl and pocket plum pathogens, although they belong to a different group of fungi.
 Little is known about this pathogen.

 Leaf spot: the leaf spot fungus produces water-dispersed spores from fruiting bodies on the infections.

 Rust: the rust pathogen releases airborne orange spores which spread the disease among Rhododendrons, then later it produces dark resting spores.
 When these germinate they infect the alternate host which is spruce (Picea spp.).
 Spores produced on spruce then reinfect rhododendrons.

 The Royal Horticultural Society is the UK’s leading gardening charity.
 We aim to enrich everyone’s life through plants, and make the UK a greener and more beautiful place.